Optimistic Verifiable Training by Controlling Hardware Nondeterminism: The Nondeterminism Challenge

-Our approach particularly outperforms (Table~\ref{tab:compression32}) the storage costs of proof-of-learning protocols that save model weights for GPT-2 (2.78GB), which has many linear layers -- we observe more than \textbf{140x} reduction relative to the approach in \citet{jia2021learning}.
+\textbf{Compression with adaptive threshold:} Our approach outperforms (Table~\ref{tab:compression32}) the storage costs of proof-of-learning protocols that save model weights for GPT-2 (2.78GB), which has many linear layers -- we observe more than \textbf{140x} reduction relative to the approach in \citet{jia2021learning}.
 We further reduce the storage cost of our method by decreasing the rounding amount $b$ and implementing the adaptive thresholding strategy (Section~\ref{sec:storage}).

-In Table~\ref{tab:thresholds}, we report adaptive thresholds $\tau$ for 4 different \texttt{pytorch} layers at rounding amount $b_r=32$.
-Convolutions require the lowest $\tau$, indicating larger divergence in outputs between GPU types, which is expected due to the large number of matrix multiplications.
+Table~\ref{tab:thresholds} reports adaptive thresholds $\tau$ for four different \texttt{pytorch} layers at rounding amount $b_r=32$.
+Convolutions require the lowest $\tau$, indicating larger divergence in outputs between GPU types, which is expected due to the large \# of matrix multiplications.
 Meanwhile, $\tau$ is higher for normalization layers, likely due to smaller divergences between GPU types.
-Because adaptive thresholding seeks to reduce the number of times rounding decisions (\texttt{0} and \texttt{2}) are logged and improve log file compression, we report storage cost after zip compression in Table \ref{tab:compression32}.
+Because adaptive thresholding seeks to reduce the \# of times rounding decisions (\texttt{0} and \texttt{2}) are logged and improve log file compression, we report storage cost after zip compression in Table \ref{tab:compression32}.
 As expected, more aggressive rounding (which results in a higher $\tau$) improves the compression rate.
-Although the compression gains are mild in comparison to our encoding step, such differences build-up over the course of training.

-Finally, we report the average number of $\mathsf{rev}$ corrections an $\mathrm{auditor}$ needs to perform for one training step in our two tasks (Table \ref{tab:corrections}).
-These values are surprisingly small in comparison to the number of operations logged -- only a maximum of 25, or \textbf{2e-6\%} (ResNet-50) and \textbf{9e-6\%} (GPT-2) of logged values, are actually needed by the $\mathrm{auditor}$!
-We also observe that severe rounding (e.g. $b=27$) completely eliminated the hardware non-determinism for our tasks, requiring no corrections from the $\mathrm{auditor}$.
-This shows a huge gap between the \# of values currently saved by the $\mathrm{trainer}$ and those actually needed by the $\mathrm{auditor}$.
-An exciting direction for future work, therefore, is to develop methods that could reliably predict when a divergence will not occur and skip logging entirely, reducing the overall storage cost of our method.
+Although the compression gains are mild in comparison to our encoding step, they build-up over the course of training.
+Finally, we report the average \# of $\mathsf{rev}$ corrections an $\mathrm{auditor}$ needs to perform for one training step in our two tasks (Table \ref{tab:corrections}).
+These values are surprisingly small in comparison to the \# of operations logged -- only a maximum of \textbf{2e-6\%} (ResNet-50) and \textbf{9e-6\%} (GPT-2) of logged values, are actually needed by the $\mathrm{auditor}$!
+We also observe that severe rounding (e.g., $b=27$) completely eliminated the hardware non-determinism for our tasks, requiring no corrections from the $\mathrm{auditor}$.
+This shows a huge gap between the \# of values currently saved by the $\mathrm{trainer}$ and those needed by the $\mathrm{auditor}$, motivating an exciting future possibility of significantly reducing the storage cost of our method if we could reliably predict when a divergence will not occur.